esphome/esphome-docs/components/switch/lvgl.rst

-.. _lvgl-sen:
+.. _lvgl-swi:

-LVGL Sensor
+LVGL Switch
 ===========

 .. seo::
-    :description: Instructions for setting up a LVGL widget sensor.
+    :description: Instructions for setting up a LVGL widget switch.
     :image: ../images/logo_lvgl.png

-The ``lvgl`` sensor platform creates a sensor from a LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.
+The ``lvgl`` switch platform creates a switch from a LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

-Supported widgets are ``arc`` and ``slider``.
-A single sensor supports a single widget, thus you need to choose among which one's state you want to use.
+Supported widgets are ``btn`` and ``checkbox``.
+A single switch supports a single widget, thus you need to choose among which one's state you want to use.